FIRE Portfolio: Pick One of Those and Retire Early

 Is Bitcoin the New Gold?

 That said, Bitcoin is a true wildcard.
-As the most volatile macro asset, it’s hard to treat it as a protection from some market seasons.
+As the most volatile macro asset, it’s hard to treat it as protection from some market seasons.
 On the other hand, the growth of Bitcoin was so spectacular that even a little bit of it in the portfolio completely dominates the chart.

-VT Vanguard Total Stock Market ETF 99%
+BND Vanguard Total Bond Market ETF 29%

 BTC Bitcoin 1%

-1% of Bitcoin Portfolio — 10y performance · Benchmark: S&P500
+3-Fund Portfolio vs 3 Funds and 1% of Bitcoin — 10y performance · Benchmark: VT

 Like when discussing the risk of stocks, remember that the right way to build your position is dollar-cost averaging, which significantly decreases your risk exposure.